Wednesday, March 6, 2019

 Social Commentary: Lessons from Vaccination Scare and Disease Outbreak

-On February 6, 2019, the Department of Health declared an outbreak of measles in the National Capital Region, including regions in Luzon, Central Luzon, and CALABARZON.
-Just a day after, it was reported that the outbreak expanded in the Visayas, Central, Eastern, and Western Visayas.
+On February 6, 2019, the Department of Health declared an urgent outbreak of measles in the National Capital Region, including regions in Luzon, Central Luzon, and CALABARZON.
+Just a day after, it was reported that the outbreak had escalated in the Visayas, Central, Eastern, and Western Visayas, underscoring the pressing need for intervention.

 The disease outbreak is just a year after the controversial Dengvaxia scare, with several deaths of children linked with Dengvaxia: a vaccine for Dengue.